-The AHG and SHG amount that you will be eligible for depends on your household’s average gross monthly income, calculated over 12 months (prior to the submission of your flat application).
+The EHG amount that you will be eligible for depends on your household’s average gross monthly income, calculated over 12 months (prior to the submission of your flat application).
 Here’s how to calculate the grant amount you can receive:

 Factor 3: Family and marital status

 Generally, first-timer singles can enjoy half the grant quantum of what first-timer families can receive (i.e. up to $40,000 for first-timer singles and up to $80,000 for first-timer families); this is to ensure a fair allocation of grants among home buyers.